+INTERNATIONAL PROGRAMS

-OFFICE OF INTERNATIONAL PROGRAMS MILITARY SCIENCE PROGRAM TITLE III-INSTITUTIONAL AID PROGRAM (IAP) INTERCOLLEGIATE ATHLETICS
+MILITARY SCIENCE PROGRAM

+TITLE III-INSTITUTIONAL AID PROGRAM (IAP)

+INTERCOLLEGIATE ATHLETICS

-OFFICE OF INTERNATIONAL PROGRAMS
+INTERNATIONAL PROGRAMS

-The Office of International Programs is located in Suite 9, Faculty Apartments.
-Established in September 1993, the Office of International Programs engages in a variety of activities.
+International Programs is located in Suite 9, Faculty Apartments.
+Established in September 1993, the International Programs engages in a variety of activities.
 With the overall aim of internationalizing Jackson State University, specific goals include internationalizing the curriculum; expanding the foreign language program; enhancing student involvement in international exchanges, work abroad programs and internships; increasing faculty participation in international exchanges, research, and internships; establishing language houses; increasing international student enrollment; establishment of an international village; increasing global awareness of the larger community; enhancing programs for international students; establishment of an international business center; instituting an intensive English language training program; increasing faculty involvement in technical assistance and training projects; and participation in the Diplomat-in-Residence Program.
 The Office is also responsible for facilitating the local programming of the International Visitors Center and coordinating the activities of the Mississippi Consortium for International Development.